Cybernetics-Lab-Aachen/Re4EEE/README.md

 # About
 This repository contains all sources for the e-learning recommendation system elearning-finder.net and elearn-o-mat.net.
-This work is part of the project "ELLI – Excellent Teaching and Learning in Engineering Sciences" and was funded by the federal ministry of education and research, Germany.
+This work is part of the project "[ELLI](http://elli-online.net) – Excellent Teaching and Learning in Engineering Sciences" and was funded by the federal ministry of education and research, Germany.
+This work was carried out at the [IMA of RWTH Aachen University](https://cybernetics-lab.de/).

 # Installation
 To set up the project, a clone of the repository is necessary.
 Afterwards, two options for running the recommendation system are available: Run as Docker container or run as Docker Compose service.
 In order to run the system as Docker container, a MongoDB database instance must be ready.
 For the Docker Compose solution, this precondition is not necessary: The necessary database gets started automatically.